Caldwell Evolution

 So, if SMALL is too big, try SMALLER.
 If a smaller step is too bit try taking an SUBATOMIC STEP.
 There is energy in the smallest movement forward.
 Just keep going.

-Action I AM Evolution Coaching Productivity Strategy
+Action Mindfully I AM Evolving Coaching Productivity Strategy

 Many pieces of paper with "Alternative" written on them in different colours and fonts.